-It is not possible to generalize the diet of all gorillas.
+It is impossible to generalize the diet of all gorillas.
 There are two species with two subspecies each, and they all inhabit different areas.
-The eastern gorilla is far from its western relative, and since they live in specific regions at different altitudes, with particular vegetation in each place, the components of their diet often differ from species to species, between subspecies and even according to the season of the year.
+The eastern gorilla is far from its western relative, and since they live in specific regions at different altitudes, with particular vegetation in each place, the components of their diet often differ from species to species, between subspecies, and even according to the season of the year.

-An adult gorilla is capable of consuming 18 to 20 kilograms of food every day.
+An adult gorilla can consume 18 to 20 kilograms of food daily.

-Gorillas eat leaves, stems, fruits, bark and buds, and occasionally small invertebrates like ants, worms, termites, and larvae.
-The Western Lowland Gorilla subspecies (Gorilla gorilla gorilla) eat the fruits of more than 100 species of trees, 97 of them produce fruits seasonally; about 67 percent of their diet are fruits, 17 percent are leaves, and the rest are seeds, stems, caterpillars, ants, and termites.
+Gorillas eat leaves, stems, fruits, bark, and buds, and occasionally small invertebrates like ants, worms, termites, and larvae.
+The Western Lowland Gorilla subspecies (Gorilla gorilla gorilla) eat the fruits of more than 100 species of trees, 97 of which produce fruits seasonally.
+About 67 percent of their diet are fruits, 17 percent are leaves, and the rest are seeds, stems, caterpillars, ants, and termites.
 Sometimes, they enjoy aquatic plants.
-The other three gorilla subspecies consume much less fruit.
+The other three gorilla subspecies consume much fewer fruit.

-The Cross River gorilla subspecies (Gorilla gorilla diehli) is known to consume fruits, leaves, stems and occasionally, invertebrates.
-The Afi Mountain subpopulation consumes many herbs of the genus Aframomum, but in the rainy season when available they prefer the species Amorphophallus difformis.
+The Cross River gorilla subspecies (Gorilla gorilla diehli) are known to consume fruits, leaves, stems, and occasionally invertebrates.
+The Afi Mountain subpopulation consumes many herbs of the genus Aframomum, but in the rainy season when available, they prefer the species Amorphophallus difformis.

-The mountain gorilla (Gorilla beringei beringei) lives in areas of high altitude above the sea level, so their habitat lack of fruit trees.
-Therefore, they consume leaves, stems, and buds of 142 species of plants, representing up to the 86 percent of all their diet.
+The mountain gorilla (Gorilla beringei beringei) lives in areas of high altitude above sea level, so their habitat lacks fruit trees.
+Therefore, they consume leaves, stems, and buds of 142 species of plants, representing up to 86 percent of all their diet.
 Only 2% are fruits, 3% flowers, and 7% roots and invertebrates.

 The eastern lowland gorilla subspecies (Gorilla beringei graueri) feed on at least 104 species of plants.
 Their diet varies seasonally, and it is very diverse.
 In times of abundance, fruits can reach up to 25 percent of their total consumption.

 Males eat more than females.
-An adult male can consume 18 to 20 kilograms of food every day while females consume two-thirds of that amount.
-The amount of food consumed evidently vary among individuals.
+An adult male can consume 18 to 20 kilograms of food daily, while females consume two-thirds of that amount.
+The amount of food consumed varies among individuals.

-In areas near human communities, gorillas are attracted by crops, which they can eat.
+In areas near human communities, crops attract gorillas, which they can eat.
 They hardly drink water directly from the source because they get the liquid from the vegetation they eat.